Keen to start working out after having a baby in order to shed the baby weight? If you’re reading this, I’m guessing you are.

 Childbirth is a dramatic event for your body, you will have lost a lot of blood, you may have required interventions such as an episiotomy, you may have received medications throughout labour and your baby may have needed a cesarean birth to be born safely.

 You may also have had maternal diabetes during pregnancy, had high/low blood pressure and anaemia which will still need to be monitored.
-Plus you will need to self-monitor your lochia (postnatal bleeding and discharge) and emotions (regarding postnatal depression) as your body becomes balanced again.
+Plus you will need to self-monitor your lochia (postpartum bleeding and discharge) and emotions (regarding postpartum depression) as your body becomes balanced again.

 A visit to your doctor is required before you embark on restoring your fitness to find out how you are progressing in all aspects of your health, physical, mental and emotional.